Equivalence of Fluid Models for $G_t/GI/N+GI$ Queues: Introduction

 Zhang \cite{Zhang} provided a fluid model tracking residual times for the $G/GI/N+GI$ model with a constant arrival rate (Definition \ref{def:FMZ}).
 Instead of using the potential queue as described in the fluid models tracking elapsed times, Zhang's model uses a virtual queue to describe the queueing dynamics, where all customers enter the virtual queue upon arrival and stay there until their time to enter service, which may include customers whose patience times have run out already.
 The existence and uniqueness of this fluid model are shown assuming continuous service time distribution and Lipschitz continuous patience time distributions \cite{Zhang}.
-We study the relationship of Zhang's fluid model with the above three fluid models, in particular, focusing on Zu{\~n}iga's fluid model, and find that they are not equivalent formulations for the $G/GI/N+GI$ queue under general initial conditions; see Remarks \ref{remk:la}-\ref{remark:ari} in Section \ref{secZhanglimitation}.
-The disparity lies in the initial conditions for the fluid models, in particular, the assumptions imposed on the initial contents in the virtual queue and in service in Zhang's fluid model.
+We study the relationship of Zhang's fluid model with the above three fluid models, in particular, focusing on Zu{\~n}iga's fluid model, and find that they are not entirely equivalent formulations for the $G/GI/N+GI$ queue under general initial conditions; see Remarks \ref{remk:la}-\ref{remark:ari} in Section \ref{secZhanglimitation}.
+The disparity lies in the initial conditions assumed for those fluid models, in particular, the assumptions imposed on the initial contents in the virtual queue and in service in Zhang's fluid model.
+For example, in Kang-Ramanan and Zu{\~n}iga's fluid models, it is required that the residual service time of initial content in $\nu_0(dx)$ should have distribution with density $g^s(x+\cdot)/\bar G^s(x)$, whereas, in Zhang's fluid model, there is no requirement on the distribution of the residual service time of initial content in service.
 We identify the set of necessary and sufficient conditions on the initial contents for the equivalence of Zhang's fluid model and the above three fluid models (Theorems \ref{lem:ZKR} and \ref{lem:KRZ} and Corollary \ref{coro:KRZ}).
 However, in some real-life applications where the initial conditions are not satisfied (e.g., the initial content does not have the same arrival rate as new arrivals), Zhang's fluid model cannot be used.

 On the other hand, from Kang-Ramanan and Zu{\~n}iga's fluid models, we obtain measure-valued fluid processes tracking residual service and patience times, which, together with the same input data as in those two fluid models, describe the service and real queueing dynamics of the same $G_t/GI/N+GI$ systems.
 These processes tracking residual times play an important bridging role in the discussion of the non-equivalence of Zhang's fluid model and the fluid models tracking elapsed times.